HobbitJack/typeset/README.md

 ``typ``, or typeset, typesets lines of text where each line is a paragraph with multiple sentences.

 This example demonstrates the use of ``typ``, here applied to the above output from ``lj`` on Example.txt included with this repository.
-Note a shorter line length and tab has been chosen to better show the line-wrapping capability.
-Defaults are a line width of 84 with a tab width of 8 (same as ``unexpand(1)``).
+Note a shorter line length has been chosen to better show the line-wrapping capability.
+Defaults is a line width of 84.
 ```
-$ lj Example.txt | typ -w36 -t4
+$ lj Example.txt | typ -w40
    THIS IS THE TITLE OF THIS DOCUMENT
-This is a note about the nature
+This is a note about the nature of this
-of this document
+document

         This is a sentence.
-This is
+This is also
-also a sentence!
-Is this a third
+a sentence!
+Is this a third sentence?
-sentence?
 It is!
-And this is even
+And this is even a fifth
-a fifth sentence!
+sentence!
 Wow!
-That's so
+That's so cool!
-cool!
          THIS IS A NEW SECTION
         This is a new paragraph.
 This
 is another line in the document!
 Wow!
         "This is a quote from my
 favorite source!"
         This is the last line in the
 document.
 Oops, there's one more.
 ```
 For shorter text, the line length target is roughly 83% of the total line length.
 For longer lines, where it's less jagged to go to a newline, a target width of 93% is used instead.